-- a) Parking arrangements for new development proposals (see also policy MBL 1.1) should be adequate for residents and their visitors and located off the highway.
+- a) The rural nature and predominance of very narrow lanes, coupled with the extremely limited public transport network, mean that the use of private vehicles is essential.
+Therefore, parking arrangements for new-build homes and businesses (see also policy MBL 1.1) should be adequate for residents and their visitors and located off the highway.
 All homes should have a minimum of 1 space per bedroom, plus 1 visitor space. - b) Parking should not harm the setting of any listed building or the character or appearance of a conservation area.